nadeemnet/NetworkingInPubClouds/security/README.md

 This project builds on top of the previous one.
 Here is a list of security measures carried from the previous project work.

 1. Public/Web server access is restricted to HTTP protocol from anywhere.
-2. jumphost is acessible only on tcp/22 from administrator's host.
+2. jumphost is accessible only on tcp/22 from administrator's host.
 3. Private servers is not directly accessible from outside world.
-4. SSH access to public and private servers is available throught jumphost only
+4. SSH access to public and private servers is available through jumphost only
 5. All of above restrictions are achieved through AWS security groups.

-As a part of this project, following additional security measures are implemented.
+**As a part of this project, following additional security measures are implemented**

 1. An IAM Policy is created that allows read-only access to EC2 and VPC.
 2. An IAM Policy is created that allows full access to one S3 bucket specific to this project.
 All other S3 access requests are denied